- Home

-If you’re approaching retirement, you might be inclined to take as little risk as possible with your retirement savings, but how much cash should you really hold in your pension?
+If you’re approaching retirement, you might be inclined to take as little risk as possible with your pension savings, but how much cash should you really hold in your pension?

-You can put your money into a wide range of assets in your pension, such as stocks and shares, investment funds, property, bonds and cash.
-Depending on the type of pension you have, you may be able to choose how much you hold in cash, although most people rely on their provider to move their savings gradually into lower risk options such as bonds and cash as they near retirement (more on this later).
+You can usually put your pension contributions into a wide range of assets such as stocks and shares, investment funds, property, bonds and cash.
+Depending on the type of pension you have, you may be able to choose how much you hold in cash, although if you’ve invested in your provider’s ‘default fund’ they will automatically move your savings gradually into lower risk options such as bonds and cash as you near retirement (more on this later).

-However, while cash is predictable and returns have certainly improved in recent months, historically over long term periods stock market returns have typically beaten those from cash , and you’ll want your money to work as hard as it can for you, in the hope you’ll end up with enough for a comfortable retirement.
-That said, past performance cannot be relied on as a guide to what will happen in the future, and when you invest you must accept that there’s a chance you could get back less than you put in.
+It’s worth noting that while cash is predictable and returns have certainly improved in recent months, historically over long term periods stock market returns have typically beaten those from cash.
+That said, investing involves risk, which means past performance cannot be relied on as a guide to what will happen in the future, and you must be prepared to accept that there’s a chance you could get back less than you put in.

 Alistair McQueen, head of savings and retirement at Aviva, said: “Cash is usually perceived as a low risk, low return investment option.
 It is typically seen as a good option for those who are seeking short-term access to their savings, and who are willing to sacrifice longer-term investment growth for shorter-term financial certainty.
 It may be less attractive for those who are investing for the longer-term, such as in pensions.”